IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 - It combines different attributes of the same level: `[Text == always & Accent == S]` where *Text* and *Accent* are additional attributes of level *Word*; and
 - It combines a simple query with a function query (see Position Queries Section \@ref(subsec:query-positionQueries)): *[Phonetic == l & Start(Word, Phonetic) == 1]*.

-An example of a query string using the conjunction operator is displayed in R Example \@ref(rexample:conjq).
+An example of a query string using the conjunction operator is displayed in the R code snippet below.

 ```r